babylonhealth/ios-playbook/Cookbook/Proposals/ManagingAssets.md

     }
 }
 ```

-Having all this pieces in place adding new asset will be very simple and will include two steps only:
+Having this this pieces in place call side will be really simple and clean: `designLibrary.tokens.icons.close`
-1. Adding assets to the catalog
-2. And just use it like e.g: `designLibrary.tokens.icons.close` (Xcode will report an error that will be fixed by recompiling).